PaulskPt/M5Dial_Timezones_data_to_Google/README.md

 It happens that the display of the M5Dial goes black at unpredictable moments.
 When this happens, long press the display button.
 This will force a software reset.
 On November 19, 2024, I created a post on M5Stack Community.
 See: [post](https://community.m5stack.com/topic/6998/m5dial-display-goes-black-randomly?_=1732462530058).
 50 people read the post.
 Nobody came with a reaction or advice to create a solution.
 I also searched
 M5Stack on Github.
 I did not find what I was looking for.
 I experienced that after the display went black, the rest of the functionalities of the sketch continued without problem.
 At times of a SNPTP Time Sync moment I heard the "beep" in the speaker of the M5Echo device.
 At the same moments I saw online in the Google Sheets spreadsheet a new row with data from the M5Dial being added.
 When the display went black spontaneously, I experienced that the sketch continued to check for a Button A press and when that button was pressed, the sketch called for a software reset.
-The inversing of the background color as mentioned above under 2 a) happened when the last data sent to the spreadsheet had a free heap value of 250728 bytes.
+The inversing of the background color as mentioned above under 2 b) happened when the last data sent to the spreadsheet had a free heap value of 250728 bytes.